Anotopterus: Species and taxonomy

-A possible fourth species was discovered in 2008, but has yet to receive a taxonomic name.

 Anotopterus has long been considered a unique taxonomic family with close affinity to the families Paralepididae and Alepisauridae.
 Recent Bayesian assessment of fossil records, taxonomic relationships and four key molecular markers have determined a much closer kinship between Anotopterus to basal Paralepididae, like Magnisudis spp., with the implication being that the genus Anotopterus might more appropriately be considered a member of the barracudina family, Paralepididae.

 Ecology and life history

 The form of Anotopterus suggests that of a swift swimmer, at least of a fish that can dart through water quickly for short distances, like some of its closest relatives in Paralepididae have been reported to do.
 Like its close cousins, it is likely that these fishes readily avoid collecting nets at the depths they most frequently occur in the mesopelagic, especially larger individuals.
 Daggertooth are predators of other fishes and are prey to larger fishes including its close cousins the lancetfishes.